dameyunet/EnterpriseJavaIndieProject/README.md

 ### Problem Statement

-My Friend has been traveling a lot lately and wanted a cool and interactive way to document the locations he’s been to.
-I was thinking to create an application with a collage of images on an html page.
-Those images would be intractable allowing him to click revealing more information and images.
-This webpage would receive its information from an sql server housing all the data.
+Wanted to create a realtime management solution to storing various information about users using the Steam api.
+A user would be able to view player stats, achievements, and in game data among other things.

 ### Main Features:
 - Logging data
 - Updating data
-- Storing images
+- viewing news

 ![Visual Example1](images/exampleCollage1.jpg)